Lawyers Helping Lawyers

 Lawyers Helping Lawyers provides CONFIDENTIAL help to an impaired lawyer.
-By statute and by OBA resolution, any information received by the program must remain completely confidential.
+By statute and OBA resolution, any information received by the program must remain completely confidential.
 Information regarding a lawyer is often received from the lawyer personally or from family, friends, partners or even clients.
 Once contact is made through the hotline, the lawyer is provided the information requested or referred to needed services.
 If you wish, you can be referred to a peer mentor who can work with you on specific issues.

 I struggle with drugs/alcohol.
 How can you help?

 The majority of calls received by the LHL program deal with lawyers whose lives and practices are being ruined by a drug or alcohol abuse problem.
-This is not at all surprising because some researchers estimate a 15percent rate of alcoholism and other substance abuse among professionals.
+This is not at all surprising because some researchers estimate a 15% rate of alcoholism and other substance abuse among professionals.
 This means there could be as many as 2,500 lawyers in Oklahoma in one stage or another of chemical dependency.
-To address this problem, the program has a network of lawyers who are well acquainted with the disease of alcoholism or chemical dependency and who are willing to devote their time and energy to help others find recovery.
+To address this problem, the program has a network of lawyers who are well acquainted with the disease of alcoholism or chemical dependency and who are willing to devote their time and energy to helping others find recovery.

 My problem is not with drugs or alcohol.
 How can you help?